When God's Face is Hidden

 How Does This Apply To Us?

-God does hide His face from us when we cater to what is evil.
-He cannot do otherwise, but He never closes his heart to the penitent.
-Like the prodigal's waiting father, He wants us to turn from evil, and come home, in His favor, enclosed by His arms, warmed by His love.
-That is the miracle of God's grace, the truth of God's Word, and the intention of God's love.
+God does hide his face from us when we cater to what is evil.
+He cannot do otherwise but never closes his heart to the penitent.
+Like the prodigal's waiting father, he wants us to turn from evil and come home in his favor, enclosed by his arms, warmed by his love.
+That is the miracle of God's grace, the truth of God's word, and the intention of God's love.

 Pray With Me

-Lord, thank You for the assurance that You will never leave us.
-We are never forsaken, never forgotten, never cast aside, yet there are times when Your face must be hidden.
-Your face must be hidden when anything evil is welcomed and entertained in my heart.
-Your face must be hidden when I harbor thoughts that cannot bear the light of Your countenance.
-Your face must be hidden when these hands become busy with questionable things in the light of eternal goodness and truth.
+Lord, thank you for the assurance that you will never leave us.
+We are never forsaken, forgotten, or cast aside, yet there are times when you hide your face.
 Give me true penitence.
 Help me never to minimize the loss of being out of fellowship with God.
-Teach me that Your forgiveness cost You the Cross of Jesus.
+Teach me that your forgiveness cost you the Cross of Jesus.
 Help me to receive, with gratitude that rises from the deepest springs of my being, the miracle of divine grace.
 Then, only then, will I be able to see that the hidden face of God is not the closed heart of God.

 Moving On In The Life of Prayer

 Prayer is a holy undertaking.
-We bring to prayer light thoughts about sin or any rationalization of our willful mistakes.
 Prayer shows us what is wrong and what needs to be done to recover.
 If we do not repent for what is wrong, we cannot rejoice in what is right.
-God hides His face from evil but opens His heart to those who repent.
+God hides his face from evil but opens his heart to those who repent.
 Don't expect great things from prayer before God's hidden face.
 Do expect great things from prayer before God's open heart, for that is prayer in the name of Jesus.

 Previous